 A History of Eastern Washington University

-The academy became the State Normal School at Cheney in 1889, the same year that Washington gained statehood.
+The academy became the State Normal School at Cheney in 1889, the same year in which Washington was given its statehood.
 The school was proudly designated as an institution “for the purpose of instruction of persons, both male and female, in the art of teaching the various branches that pertain to a good common school.”

-The campus grew rapidly in size and program offerings in the decades following World War II and in 1961, reflecting these changes, was renamed Eastern Washington State College.
-As the regional needs for professionals in many fields grew, Eastern added a wide range of undergraduate and graduate degree programs.
-In 1977, the state legislature changed the school’s name to Eastern Washington University.
+The campus grew rapidly in size and program offerings in the decades following World War II.
+In 1961, the name was again changed, this time to Eastern Washington State College.
+It was increasingly evident that the region needed professionals in many fields; in response, Eastern added a wide range of undergraduate and graduate degree programs.
+Finally, in 1977, the state Legislature changed the school’s name to Eastern Washington University.